 The year was 1951 and Floyd Bolster decided to retire in a community called Camino.
 He bought a ranch that had 10 acres of producing apple trees and dreamed of working his land and reaping the rewards of the life of a farmer.

 Six years later, Floyd Bolster died, and his son Gene left his job in Southern California to come to the ranch and complete his father’s dream.

-In 1964, Gene Bolster, local grower; Dick Bethell, the county’s pomology specialist and farm advisor; Ed Delfino, the county’s agricultural commissioner: and Bob Tuck, a retired army officer, all united to form the Apple Hill Growers Association.
+In 1964, Gene Bolster, local grower; Dick Bethell, El Dorado County’s pomology specialist and farm advisor; Ed Delfino, El Dorado County’s agricultural commissioner: and Bob Tuck, a retired army officer, all united to form the Apple Hill Growers.
 This is the 40th year and Apple Hill continues to attract people from all over the world.

 “There were about 16 ranchers back then,” said Bolster.
 “We usually gathered at Bob Tuck’s house at the end of the day and talked about how awful farming was,” recalled Bolster.

 “We had an awful pear blight about 36 years ago and we had to do something to survive.
 Our major crop was pears.”

 To this day, a few of the old pear orchards are still around.
 “An orchard can produce for 50 years if it is taken care of,” said Bolster.
 The pear blight took production from 52,000 tons in 1958 to 8,435 in 1965.
 A few of the ranchers had some apples planted, but pears had been the primary crop.
 It was time for a change.